Code-Institute-Submissions/the-doors/README.md

 I prepared video player that uses videos from youtube.
 You can watch clips of the doors and read extra informations about songs.
 On left side (top for smartphones) you can chose song.
-Each button is zoom-able and has class easy_read.
+Each button is **zoom-able** and has class **easy_read**.
 Hovering menu makes it larger and makes video player smaller.

-On right side (bottom for smartphones) you can find video player as well as links to wikipedia (more informations about song) and songfacts.com  (lyrics and interested facts), all links will open in new tab/window of your web browser.
+On right side (bottom for smartphones) you can find video player as well as links to **wikipedia** (more informations about song) and **songfacts.com**  (lyrics and interested facts), all links will open in new tab/window of your web browser.
 Bellowed this is table with informations and links about song – who is songwriter, release date and many more.
 Hovering column  of this table change photo on very right side.
 For example when you hover “Written By:” column you will see photo of song writer next to table.
-Clicking this photo opens it in modal, so you can see this in full-screen mode.
+* Clicking this photo opens it in modal, so you can see this in full-screen mode.

-Buttons previous and next on right and left side of player  load next or previous song when you click at them.
+* Buttons previous and next on right and left side of player  load next or previous song when you click at them.

 All video player,menu and scripts are written by me, however I would like change this to script that uses back-end  (likely joomla php is the best solution for this )
 Code of videoplayer is in js/script.js file under commend: